andir/blog/posts/postgresql-tmpfs-with-sytemdsocket-activation-for-local-ephemeral-data-during-development/index.rst

-.. title: Postgresql-tmpfs with sytemd.socket-activation for local (ephemeral) data during development
+.. title: Postgresql-tmpfs with systemd.socket-activation for local (ephemeral) data during development
 .. slug: postgresql-tmpfs-with-sytemdsocket-activation-for-local-ephemeral-data-during-development
 .. date: 2016-04-22 09:50:09 UTC
 .. tags: systemd, postgresql, docker, tmpfs
 .. category: linux
 .. link:
 .. description:
 .. type: text

 During development of database related stuff you commonly run into the "issue" (or non-issue depending on your taste) of running a local database server - or multiple of those.